RolandD19/zrsv/README.md

 # ZERO Sievert Tables and Guides

-These tables should help the loot goblin min/maxing player.
-I focus on value per inventory cell rather than weight (see tips on dropping loot below).
+These tables should help the loot goblin min/maxing player who does long raids (looting most of a map).
+Here, I focus on value per inventory cell rather than weight because you can drop loot anywhere (see tips on dropping loot below).
+- _This is just an informational wiki (no mods) and based off the vanilla game only._

-Item tables (with value per Inventory cell):
+Item tables (with values per Inventory cell):
 - [Loot items](docs/bimr.md) - Various loot items, sorted value value per cell (not in tables below)
 - [Weapons](docs/weapon.cell.md) - Sorted by value per cell
 - [Armor](docs/armor.md) - Sorted by value
 - [Ammo](docs/ammo.md) - Sorted by stack value
 - [Grenades](docs/grenade.md) - Sorted by stack value

-Most early/mid-game weapons are not worth taking about (even with some mods and later repairing to 100%)
+- Most early/mid-game weapons are not worth taking back from raid (even with mods and later repairing to 100%).

-Min/maxing experience gain (XP):
-- [NPC/mob table](docs/npc.md) - To min/max your XP gains! (i.e. maximize XP with minimal bullets)
+- Higher tier armors (when repaired to 100%) and full BP ammo stacks tend to offer the most value (per inventory cell).
+- During mid/end-game, the items that a loot goblin takes back to sell should be be worth at least 10K rubles per cell.
+From a long raid, I find myself often gathering full stacks 7.62x39 BP and 5.56x45 M995 (BP) ammo, each worth 30000 and 25500 respectively.

 <ins>Random tips for the loot goblin:</ins>
 - You can drop off loot anywhere/anytime in a raid - rather than lugging everything around.
 This way, you'll minimize your stamina loss.
 Press Tab and you'll notice the right pane says "Ground".